 The tracks do blend into each other, but their raw power is unchallenged by anything else released during this time.
 The fast-paced riffs have a cold metallic sheen so intense you don’t even mind that “Cops on Our Tail” and “Do You Believe Her” are basically the same song.
 This ain’t your daddy’s rockabilly revival.
 Except it sort of is.
 While The Strokes and others could be said to have copied from their influences wholesale, the Raves exhibited some nuance by ripping off groups influenced by their influences.
 So while you’ll hear some Beach Boys, it’s really still mostly the Jesus and Mary Chain and a bit of The Gun Club.

 The EP unfortunately tops out at a measly 21 minutes, but it wouldn’t be the last of this sort of sound.
 Single releases for Beat City and Attack of the Ghost Riders in 2002 included B-sides like “Demon’s Fire”, “Go Girl Go”, “Rebel Invasion” and “Wanna Dance”, all of which continued the string of short, furious Cramps-meet-Suicide punk numbers.
-While these singles were limited edition releases that quickly went out of print, they would later be reissued on 2011’s B-Sides and Rarities.
+While these singles were limited edition releases that quickly went out of print, they would later be reissued on 2011’s B-Sides & Rarities compilation.